filisko/testable-functions/README.md

 // this way, you let the code run and only get the result of the function to do something more with it (e.g.: an ID)
 // e.g.: 'fecbada3-0c27-47ce-addf-f840050ee204'
 $functions->lastResult('uuid');
+// you can also specify the number of result you want to get starting from the end
+// 0 is last (default), 1 is penultimate, etc.
+$functions->lastResult('uuid', 1);

 // returns an array of string[] of all the echos
 $functions->echos();